Nasdanika/architecture/README.md

 #### Eclipse Ecosystem

 If you decide to leverage Eclipse technologies like Sirius and Xtext you'd likely to need to establish an [Eclipse Ecosystem](https://cv.pavel.vlasov.us/cover-letter.html#eclipse-ecosystem) if you don't have one in place already.

+#### Published Architecture Development Kit (ADK)

+An ADK can be used to develop new architectures on top of the existing architecture pretty much as [SDK](https://en.wikipedia.org/wiki/Software_development_kit)'s are used for application development.

+An ADK may include:

+* Metamodels - as published Maven jars or as archived Eclipse projects to imported into a workspace.
+* Model(s) - as published Maven resource jars.
+Distributed models loaded from multiple sources may be loaded by the build process, saved to XMI, and then published to Maven or packaged with the ADK.
+Other options include storing to a CDO or NeoEMF repository and making it available over the network.
+If a CDO repository used H2, the repository may be published in a resource jar/zip.
+* Generated documentation may be published in multiple formats - at a specified URL (say ``https://mycompany.com/adk/<yyyy-mm>/``), as a downloadable archive, or as part of the ADK package.
+* Tools can be published as Maven plug-ins or packaged as CLI tools with the ADK.
+* Eclipse tools can be made available in a P2 repository - published to the network, archived for download, or   packaged with the ADK.
+You may also create an Eclipse package with all the tools installed and generated documentation available as Eclipse help.
+Models, metamodels, and reference implementations/starter projects can be made available as plug-ins which can be imported into a workspace.

 ### Measuring progress